My-UofE/ECM1410-Workshop-05-Instructions/README.md

 String removeAll = "cobol";
 System.out.println("Removing all books with term '" + removeAll + "' in title...");
 ```
+**\* CORRECTION:** The section below was updated to remove the requirement to print the rows for removal.

 Next add code that searches the stock level array for books containing this term in the title.
-It should print the stock level rows for the books identified (so they can be removed) and delete them from the stock list.
+It should <s>print the stock level rows for the books identified (so they can be removed) and</s> delete these items from the stock list.

 Hint.
 In addition to the `.equals()` method the `String` class has a `.contains()` method which can be used to determine if a string contains a given substring e.g.